-District Assignments & Seeding.
-All Class A schools in baseball are to be placed into six districts.
-The districts shall be determined using a serpentine method (not modified), based upon the NSAA wildcard point system within one week prior to the first district.
 Games through Tuesday of Week 44 will be counted for Class A district assignments and seeding.
 Class A districts with a "play-in" game(s), the higher seed will be offered a contract to host that opening round game.
-The top seed in each district will be offered a contract to host the district tournament.
+The top seed in each district will be offered a contract to host the rest of the district tournament.
 If the higher seed is unable to host the district tournament, the subsequent seed shall be offered a contract until a location is secured.